 The Zócalo home page before and after

 As part of the redesign I suggested adding spot illustrations to the site to bring little islands of space and beauty into the regular grid of articles.
-Happily, Gregory liked the idea, and now Zócalo has an Illustration Editor, and that editor would be me.
+Happily, the team liked the idea, and now Zócalo has an Illustration Editor, and that editor would be me.
 I’m excited to introduce great new illustrators to the Zócalo audience.

 As I kept working with the Zócalo logotype, I (predictably) became tempted to expand the Zócalo logotype into a full alphabet.
 And predictably, I acted on that temptation at the earliest opportunity.
 Please say hello to Zócalo Gothic:

 Another major application of the new identity is in the step-and-repeat banners used as backdrops for events.
 Here are the first few that have already been produced:

 And if you’re looking for a craft project, we’d really like to build this: